bensjones/lildiy/README.md

 9. Create maker page

 #Other Considerations
 1. May have been too soon in creating the filter helper function.
-Feels like premature optimzation.
+Feels like premature optimization.